-Ext.
-4723, email: awards@algomau.ca
+Email: fao@algomau.ca Email: awards@algomau.ca

 A university education is a big investment.
 Student loans, bursaries, scholarships, awards and work opportunities can help students and their families to afford this investment.
 It is important that students have a clear understanding of their responsibilities regarding financing their education; including applying for and meeting deadlines for funding programs, meeting fee payment and registration deadlines, as well as understanding and meeting the requirements to retain eligibility for financial and scholarship support received.